 The numerical value of correct responses required to pass an examination.
 Also known as “passing score,” “pass-fail standard,” and “pass mark.”

-Criterion-Referenced Cut Score: A pass-fail standard determined by evaluating candidates’ examination score in relation to an external benchmark.
+Criterion-Referenced Cut Score: A pass-fail standard determined by evaluating candidates’ examination score in relation to an external benchmark. .
+See also “Angoff Method.”

 Norm-Referenced Cut Score: A pass-fail standard determined by evaluating the distribution of candidates’ scores on an examination.